AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 ---
 title: "SIL Test"
 date: "2025"
-author: "Kezhang"
+author: "Ke Zhang"
 ---

 Proof-read my notes about SIL test, which is for me a quite new topic.
 There might be misunderstanding of the subject.
 Read it carefully and make sure everthing is written precisely and rigorously.
-Address the inline questions.
+Address the inline questions and TODOs.

 # Software in the Loop Test

-Consider an embedded software running on a microcontroller (uC) that connects to multiple peripherals.
-In unit tests, we test the software units in virtual environments such as virtual machine or docker container.
+Consider embedded software running on a microcontroller (uC) that connects to multiple peripherals.
+In unit tests, we test the functionality of individual software components in virtual environments such as virtual machine or docker container.

-In integration test, we would like to test the overall system or a subsystem.
-How to test the the system without the physical hardware?
+In integration test, we would like to test the overall system or a subsystem to ensure components interact correctly.
+But how can we test the complete system without physical hardware?
 We need some virtual environment that does not only simulates the target uC, but also the topology and interaction between the uC and its peripherals.
 This is exactly the basic idea of **software-in-the-loop (SIL) testing**.

 **CANoe** is a common tool for SIL testing.
 It allows building a simulation environment that mimics the structure and interfaces of the real system.